-PONTIAC – Those involved with local agriculture were honored for their conservation efforts during the 74th annual meeting of the Livingston County Soil and Water Conservation District.
+Several conservation awards were presented Thursday during the annual meeting of the Livingston County Soil and Water Conservation District in Pontiac.

 This year’s Conservation Farm Family Award was presented to the Jim Ifft family of Fairbury.

 The family consists of Jim and Julie Ifft and their son Josh along with his wife Erin.
 They farm around 2,000 acres of corn, soybeans and wheat and utilize cover crops on many of those acres.